nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/4kqM1U7y1ZM/index.md

 ---
 title: What would you look to achieve with a new scrum team in the first 90 days?
+description: "#agileconsulting and #agilecoaching can seem somewhat nebulous at times because many coaches and consultants don't provide clear outcomes that a client can expect."
 date: 2023-06-27T07:00:06Z
 videoId: 4kqM1U7y1ZM
 url: /resources/videos/:slug